PRE-FILE INVESTIGATIONS IN FORT LAUDERDALE

 Are you being investigated for a crime in Fort Lauderdale?
 Even if you have not been formally charged with a crime, it is imperative that you take quick and decisive action in order to protect your rights during the investigation stage.
-Our experienced Fort Lauderdale criminal defense lawyers have decades of experience defending not only the accused, but also those who are being treated as suspects in a criminal investigation.
+Our experienced Fort Lauderdale pre-file investigation lawyers have decades of experience defending not only the accused, but also those who are being treated as suspects in a criminal investigation.

 In a process known as a pre-file investigation, before criminal charges are filed, an investigation is conducted by your defense lawyer against allegations of criminal conduct.
 Your attorney is looking to collect sufficient evidence to show you did not commit a crime.

 A Fort Lauderdale defense lawyer at Hager & Schwartz, P.A. can contact law enforcement early on in the investigation to evaluate the investigation and protect your rights through its duration.
 Remember, you have the Fifth Amendment right not to answer any questions posed by law enforcement except for questions about your identification.

 After a crime has been committed, law enforcement personnel will attempt to collect evidence from the scene of the crime.

 - Sketches and measurements of the crime scene

 - Other physical evidence